Gender studies have often been regarded as a topic of ridicule and disdain. Is it really as bad as the public claims? Let’s have a look.

-Why is Gender Studies frowned upon?
+What is a Gender Studies degree?

-The difficulties of a Gender Studies degree lies in the fact that it is just like any philosophy oriented major.
+The difficulties of a Gender Studies degree lies in the fact that it is just like any philosophy-oriented major.
 It won’t have many uses unless paired with a more relevant degree from a job market perspective.
 Just like many studies in Humanities, prospective job offers are few.

-What do people actually study gender studies?
+What do people actually study in women’s and gender studies?

 According to some professors and lecturers, this field is quite broad.
 It includes women’s studies, men’s studies, and LGBT studies.
 Sometimes, gender studies are offered together with the study of sexuality.
 And it also includes the fields of literature, language, history, political science, sociology, anthropology, cinema, media studies, human development, law, and medicine.
 It also analyzes race, ethnicity, location, nationality, and disability.